ccpnmr/analysis/src/python/ccpn/plugins/ExternalPeakPickerProgramPlugin/README.md

 ## How to Use

-# How to Use

 1. Run the program and make sure the plugin is enabled in **Preferences → Plugins**.
 2. Open the demo spectrum located in the `ThePeakPickerProgram` directory (`GB1_HSQC.ucsf`).
 3. Load this spectrum into **Version3**.
 4. From the **Main Menu → Plugins**, select **"My External Program [DEMO]"**.
-   - A module or popup will appear.
+   - A module or popup will appear (see below how to switch).
 5. In the module:
    - Select the **PeakList**.
    - Select the **Output File** (you can keep the default).